Blog

 • Severe muscle disability and reduced muscle substance

-VA Disability Ratings for Gunshot Wounds
+VA Disability Ratings for Gunshot Wounds and Shell Fragment Wounds

 When a Veteran seeks compensation or disability benefits for a gunshot wound, they must sit for a Compensation and Pension (C&P) Exam.
 During this exam, the Veteran’s injuries will be classified from slight to severe:

 • Moderate injuries show signs of prolonged infection, as well as entrance and exit scars.
-They may also show some signs of functional impairment
+They may also show some signs of functional impairment.

 • Moderately severe injuries require hospitalization for long-term treatment of the wound and its symptoms.
-They have consistent symptoms and there is usually a significant impairment in strength and endurance that can prevent the Veteran from keeping up with their work responsibilities
+They have consistent symptoms and there is usually a significant impairment in strength and endurance that can prevent the Veteran from keeping up with their work responsibilities.

 • Severe injuries require longer hospitalization and oftentimes have severe scarring.
 They show widespread damage to close muscle groups and show loss of muscle tissue in the wound area.
 Veterans with these deep penetrating wounds suffer severe impairments to coordination, strength, and/or endurance and have a lowered threshold of fatigue.